-Campbell University Divinity School is located in Taylor Hall (Grid on the campus map, next to Butler Chapel).
-Parking lots Q and P provide the most convenient parking for our students and visitors.
-All guests need to display a parking pass on their rearview mirror when visiting campus.
-Parking passes are available by calling the Divinity School Admissions Office at 1-800-760-9827, extension 1830, or by visiting Campus Safety (Grid H8 on the campus map).
+Campbell University Divinity School is located in Taylor Hall, next to Butler Chapel (grid F6 on the campus map, p.
+24).
+The lot behind the Health Center (HEA) provides the most convenient parking for our students and visitors.
+All guests must display a parking pass on their rearview mirror when visiting campus.
+Parking passes are distributed by the Parking Administration Office located in the Campus Safety Building (SAF, grid H on the campus map).
+Questions regarding parking passes can be directed to (910) 893-1550.

 Campbell University Divinity School is pleased to provide our students with a Student Handbook outlining the various policies and dimensions of the school that affect student welfare.
-The availability of this handbook is evidence of our belief that students make up the heart of this school.
+The availability of this handbook reflects our belief that students make up the heart of this school.

 This handbook is intended as a guideline for students and should not be construed as an offer to contract or as a contract between Campbell University, Incorporated, and any student or a warranty or any entitlements, programs, regulations, or benefits set forth herein.
 Because of the ever-changing nature of student life and issues affecting student welfare, information in this handbook may be changed, modified, or deleted as necessary to conform to school and university policies, to accrediting guidelines, and to the requirements for graduate programs of the Divinity School.
-The Dean and Director of Student Services will make available to students new policies, changes in present policy, or deletions should they arise.
+The Dean and the Assistant Dean for Academic Programs will make available to students new policies, changes in present policy, or deletions should they arise.
 This handbook supersedes all previous editions of this handbook.
 Please keep this handbook in a safe place to be available for consultation.